LiorZaguri/Interperter-PY/README.md

 python lbge.py run_tests
 ```

-This script will run a series of predefined test cases to validate the functionality of the interpreter.
-Each test case includes a description, the code to be executed, and the expected results.
-The function compares the interpreter's output against the expected results and reports any discrepancies.

 #### 2. Run a Script File:
 To execute your script using the LBGE interpreter, follow these steps: